kcaisley/frida/docs/build_system.md

 # Netlist generation (on top of Hdl21 and vlsirtools)
 SiliconCompiler owns orchestration, paths, PDK selection, build directories, job names, dependencies, and artifacts.
 HDL21/vlsirtools owns circuit elaboration and netlist emission.

-So instead of `flow/cli.py` deciding `--out scratch`, `--tech ihp130`, `--fmt spectre`, etc., those become SiliconCompiler project/flow/task settings.
+So instead of `flow/cli.py` deciding `--out build`, `--tech ihp130`, `--fmt spectre`, etc., those become SiliconCompiler project/flow/task settings.
 Your HDL21 code should only be called from inside SC tasks.

 Concretely, I would migrate responsibilities like this: